 For more information or to attend a meeting contact Sister Ruth Battaglia at 920-907-2315 or email@example.com

 The Sisters and Associates of St. Agnes invite the public to join them in prayer for peace in our hearts and respect for all people, races, religions, and countries.
-The monthly prayer nights will be held the last Sunday of each month until the end of April from 6-7 PM at the Chapel of the Sisters of St. Agnes Motherhouse, 320 County Road K, Fond du Lac, WI.
+The monthly prayer nights will begin on September 29 and will continue to be held the last Sunday of each month until the end of April from 6-7 PM at the Chapel of the Sisters of St. Agnes Motherhouse, 320 County Road K, Fond du Lac, WI.

 “Our intention is to provide a place and time for anyone of any faith tradition to sit in silence and raise our hopes and dreams for peace in our own lives, in our country, and in our world,” explained Sister Patrice Rog, one of the planning committee.
 “We will have a short opening and closing prayer, but otherwise, we sit in silence with each other.
 It is a powerful experience, to pray wordlessly with others.”